j-mai/jasminewmai.me/README.md

 ## DALI challenge - Personal Website

-You can view the website at jasminewmai.me
+You can view the website at www.jasminewmai.me.